junwatu/svh/README.md

 $ svh serve -n -a user:password project_dir
 ```

-> Custom domain only for paid user
+> NOTE: Custom domain only for paid user

 You can pass custom subdomain name via `-s` option.
 For example if you type this command